THE PELVIC FLOOR MUSCLES

 Both our qualified staff and clients are amazed at the value and accuracy of the visual feedback that RTUS provides.
 This exciting new technology provides visual evidence that ensures you are using the correct motor control patterns when trying to contract your pelvic floor and core muscles.

-For more information about Sandringham Sports Physio, Bayside’s leading physiotherapy clinic, get in touch with our friendly team on 03 9583 5248, fill out our contact form, or book online.
+For more information about Sandringham Sports Physio, Bayside’s leading manual therapy clinic, get in touch with our friendly team on 03 9583 5248, fill out our contact form, or book online.